 Method #2: Salary multiple + home mortgage balance.

-Method #3: Full life insurance needs analysis which takes into account debt, salaries, assets, investments, mortgage, existing life insurance etc. to provide you a nearly exact figure as to how much life insurance your family’s financial situation truly merits.
-Luckily there are handy calculators you can use to make the calculations for you.
+Method #3: Full life insurance needs analysis which takes into account debt, salaries, assets, investments, mortgage, existing life insurance, etc. to provide you a nearly exact figure as to how much life insurance your family’s financial situation truly merits.

+Again, most important is that you make sure you purchase what fits the family’s need and budget.
 Speaking of life insurance and budgeting, purchasing life insurance on mom is oftentimes 10% to 20% cheaper than the same policy for a male if not even less expensive than that.

 Women are, more often than not, healthier than men because they actually go to the doctor when they feel they need to.

-As a result their life insurance rates are cheaper.
-With many stay at home moms you can purchase just a mortgage life insurance policy that pays off the mortgage and frees up that monthly payment to use on taking care of your kids.
+As a result, their life insurance rates are cheaper.
+With many stay-at-home moms, you can purchase just a mortgage life insurance policy that pays off the mortgage and frees up that monthly payment to use on taking care of your kids.

-What Type of Life Insurance Should You Buy?
+What Type of Life Insurance Should Moms Buy?

 Your options for life insurance are going to be either term or permanent.
 Which one you pick depends on your goals and budget.
 We’ll dive into each type a little deeper to help you understand which option may be best for you.